Gait & Posture Assessments for Dogs

 In-person vs. online assessments

-In-person (Wellington, Hutt Valley and surrounding areas): full hands-on evaluation in your dog's familiar environment.
+In-person (Wellington, Hutt Valley and surrounding areas): full evaluation in your dog's familiar environment.

 Both options deliver the same thorough assessment and professional report.